-Depending on the IP Core functionality that should be implemented and the available resources (LEs) in the FPGA, the internal features can be chosen.
-Three feature presets are available: small, medium and large.
-Based upon these presets, additional functions can be enabled in the parameter pane.
+Depending on the IP Core functionality that should be implemented and the available resources (Les) in the FPGA, the internal features can be chosen.
+Several common feature presets are available.
+Based upon these presets, individual functions can be enabled/disabled in the parameter pane.